lucasvegi/Elixir-Refactorings/README.md

   All calls to ``ModuleA.foo/2`` should be updated to ``ModuleB.foo/2``.
 When there are no more calls to ``ModuleA.foo/2`` in the codebase, it should be deleted from ``ModuleA``.
 In addition, ``ModuleA`` will no longer need to import functions from ``ModuleB``, since this coupling has been undone.

+* __Side-conditions:__
+  * When the moved definition is a ``function`` or ``macro``, the name of this definition must not conflict with the name of any other definition of the same type already defined in the target module or imported by it;

+  * When the moved definition is a ``function`` that originally calls other functions or macros, after the refactoring, this moved function must still refer to the same definitions of functions and macros originally called;

+  * When the moved definition is a ``struct``, it can only be moved to a target module that does not already define another ``struct``.

+  These side conditions are based on definitions written by László Lövei *et al.* in this paper: [[1]](https://doi.org/10.1145/1411273.1411285)

 [▲ back to Index](#table-of-contents)
 ___